earthly/website/blog/_posts/2021-09-30-awk-examples.md

 2015-03-28       Five Stars              5
 ```

 This table is pretty close to what I'd want.
-Some of the titles are just too long.
-I can shorten them up with `substr($13,1,20)`.
+However, some of the titles are just too long.
+I can shorten them to 20 characters with `substr($13,1,20)`.

 Putting it all together and I get: